Carbon

 Carbon-11

-Carbon-11 is built on three tri-structured layers with single capping nucleons at the top and bottom.
-This thin ($3 \times 5$) formation is unusual, as it sits well outside the "stability rule" where layer count should equal width ($3 \times 3$).
-However, this configuration provides a more accurate binding energy result than other tested models.
-Analysis reveals a pairing of protons to a single nucleon at each level, with the center layer producing a **Helium-3** structure that shares a circuit.
-Compared to other carbon isotopes, it has the lowest MeV per nucleon; this is due to a gravitational profile stretched long and thin, resulting in lower tidal margins and reduced binding energy.
+Detailed analysis of this structure reveals a specific pairing of protons to a single nucleon at each level, with the central layer forming a Helium-3 structure that shares a common circuit.
+Compared to other carbon isotopes, Carbon-11 exhibits the lowest MeV per nucleon.
+Within this framework, this low energy profile is attributed to a gravitational geometry that is stretched long and thin, which results in lower tidal margins and subsequently reduced binding energy.

 Carbon-12